stac-extensions/file/README.md

 An asset is referenced with a simple URL that do not give any indication about how the asset file might be organized if downloaded in a file system.
 Some software requires that the asset is placed in a specific relative folder or the metadata asset might references relative path to another asset.
-The `file:path` field indicates a path (recommended as relative) within the "download" directory in order for the downloading agent to organize it as expected.
+The `file:path` field indicates a path (relative is recommended) within the "download" directory in order for the downloading agent to organize it as expected.
 This information is similar to the [`Content-Disposition` header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec19.html#sec19.5.1) in HTTP protocol.

 For instance, [SNAP toolbox](https://step.esa.int/main/) reads the SAFE manifest to open a product that references the different files